 Asparagus (Asparagus officinalis) is used in traditional medicine for its multiple health-supporting properties including diuretic, hypolipidemic and hypoglycemic effects.

 Researchers from Japanese universities, and from the Hokkaido-based company Amino-Up Co., have uncovered a new property of Asparagus.
-Amino-Up’s proprietary ingredient ETAS, obtained from the lower part of Asparagus stalks by a specific extraction procedure, displays clinically proven benefits on stress-relief, sleep control, and cognitive function.
-The active molecule in ETAS has been identified as Asfural, a sugar derivative.
-ETAS beneficial effects mostly derive from its capacity to induce the expression of a major stress-response protein: Heat Shock Protein 70.
+Amino-Up’s proprietary ingredient ETAS®, obtained from the lower part of Asparagus stalks, displays clinically proven benefits on stress-relief, sleep control, and cognitive function.
+The active molecules in ETAS® have been identified as Asparaprolines: Cyclo (L-Leu-L-Pro), Cyclo (L-Phe-L-Pro) and Cyclo (L-Tyr-L-Pro).
+ETAS® beneficial effects mostly derive from its capacity to induce the expression of a major stress-response protein: Heat Shock Protein 70.